Posted on October 28, 2013

 c.
 Grandfathering: The California law provides that in order to retain possession of a 50 caliber rifle, any person who lawfully possessed such a weapon prior to January 1, 2005 must have registered it no later than April 30, 2006.17 See our summary on the Registration of Firearms for features of comprehensive registration laws.

-2. District of Columbia: The District deems .50 BMG rifles unregisterable, thereby prohibiting the possession, sale or other transfer of these firearms.18
+2. District of Columbia: The District deems .50 BMG rifles unregisterable, thereby prohibiting the possession, sale or other transfer of these firearms.18 The District does not allow the continued possession of such rifles possessed prior to the ban’s enactment.

-3. Connecticut: Connecticut bans the possession, distribution, importation, transportation, and keeping or offering for sale of the “Barrett Light-Fifty model 82A1,” which is included in the state’s definition of assault weapon.19
+3. Connecticut: Connecticut bans the possession, distribution, importation, transportation, and keeping or offering for sale of the “Barrett Light-Fifty model 82A1,” which is included in the state’s definition of assault weapon.19 Connecticut required the registration of assault weapons owned prior to the ban’s enactment.20

 4. Maryland: Maryland is the only other state that in some manner regulates the 50 caliber rifle, including the “Barrett light .50 cal. semi-auto” in the list of assault weapons defined as “regulated firearms.”
 Transfers of regulated firearms are subject to enhanced background checks, minimum age restrictions and waiting periods.
-Moreover, firearms dealers and private/secondary sellers must comply with additional regulations when transferring a regulated firearm, and purchasers are limited to the purchase of one regulated firearm per month.20
+Moreover, firearms dealers and private/secondary sellers must comply with additional regulations when transferring a regulated firearm, and purchasers are limited to the purchase of one regulated firearm per month.21

 SELECTED LOCAL LAW